amyzou/tune_sudoku/README.txt

 Sudoku solving!

-My algorithm solves sudokus the way I do it, when I am working on a puzzle.
-It first raises an InvalidBoardError if the board it is given is not a valid Sudoku board.
+In order to solve a sudoku, the algorithm first checks for a valid Sudoku board, and raises an InvalidBoardError if the board is not valid.
 Then, it recursively looks for remaining empty spots on the board, and then chooses the easiest spot to solve, which is the spot with the least possible values that can be validly inserted into the board.
 It tries to solve the new board with the guess added to the board.
 When it reaches no more empty spots + a valid board, the board is considered solved and the value is returned.

 If, at any point, a board ends up with a space that has no valid values, then an exception is thrown.
 This exception is caught and the next guess is tried.
 If all guess are tried and there is still no valid and completed board, then the board is deemed unsolvable and the exception is propagated up.